WGBH-MLA/openvault3/app/views/collections/stock-sales.md

 ## intro

-[WGBH Stock Sales](http://wgbhstocksales.org/) is the clip licensing division of the WGBH Media Library and Archives.
-Stock Sales licenses originally shot WGBH footage and web content to television producers, publishers and professional media organizations.
-The Stock Sales website features over 10,000 clips and 12 WGBH collections that users can search, browse, and license.
+[GBH Stock Sales](http://wgbhstocksales.org/) is the clip licensing division of the GBH Archives.
+Stock Sales licenses originally shot GBH footage and web content to television producers, publishers and professional media organizations.
+The Stock Sales website features over 10,000 clips and 12 GBH collections that users can search, browse, and license.

-Search and browse thousands of WGBH clips available to license!
+Search and browse thousands of GBH clips available to license!
 Click on the thumbnails below to screen examples:

 <div class="document col-md-4 col-sm-6">
     <a href="http://www.wgbhstocksales.org/catalog/GBH00000082001013">